GORDON MOXOM 1937-2016

 admired.

-deceased him.
-He attended Thorners School and then a secondary school in Allington, which no
+who pre-deceased him.
+He attended Thorners School and then a secondary school in

 Gordon’s father Charlie worked at Whiteheads Torpedo factory at Wyke Regis during the war and